Marco Fepulea'i

 Marco Fepulea'i (born 25 April 1995) is a New Zealand-born Samoan professional rugby union player.
-He plays as a prop for Colomiers Rugby in the French ProD2 competition after becoming a Samoa National Rugby Union player, attending the Pacific Nations Cup in 2022.
+He plays as a prop for Colomiers Rugby in the ProD2 competition after becoming a Samoa National Rugby Union player, attending the Pacific Nations Cup in 2022.
 Completing two seasons for the La Giltinis in the Major League Rugby and 2021 preseason with the Super Rugby Auckland Blues team.

 Fepulea'i previously played for Samoa u20s internationally and Auckland in the Mitre 10 Cup.